David Hume is a senior associate in the International Arbitration practice.

 - A European energy infrastructure company in an ICC arbitration in London brought against a North American subcontractor.
 The dispute arose out of a project for the construction of a major solar field in the Middle East.
 Issues included defective equipment and critical delays in the overall project.
 English law applied.

-- Two African subsidiaries of an international mining and exploration company as Respondent in an ICC arbitration in London initiated by a South African contractor.
+- Two African subsidiaries of an international mining and exploration company, Respondent in an ICC arbitration in London initiated by a South African contractor.
 The dispute arose from an EPCM contract in relation to a mine expansion project in Sub-Saharan Africa.
 English law applied.

 - The Middle Eastern agent of a European defence and construction services group, coordinating the client’s litigation/arbitration strategy (both in local courts and in Europe) to protect its interests in a lucrative exclusive agency arrangement.
 The agreement is subject to ad hoc arbitration, seated in the Middle Eastern State.